Birds of Tommy Thompson Park

 Common Tern and Caspian Tern populations are also monitored by counting nests and noting any obvious areas of stress.

-TRCA also works in cooperation with the Canadian Wildlife Service (CWS) to count Ring-billed Gulls and Herring Gulls about every five years.
+TRCA works in cooperation with the Canadian Wildlife Service (CWS) to count Ring-billed Gulls and Herring Gulls every five years.
 TRCA is also a partner with the CWS in long-term contaminant monitoring, as well as other colonial waterbird studies.

 Research projects conducted by other organizations are ongoing at TTP.
 Colonial waterbirds are a popular theme - recent endeavours include dietary studies of Double-crested Cormorants and interaction between Double-crested Cormorants and Black-crowned Night-Herons.